 Push The Boat Out (PTBO) is Scotland's newest and (somehow only) second-ever poetry festival.
-We are inspired by the vibrancy and range of contemporary poetry, hip hop, and spoken word coming out of Scotland, the UK, and further afield.
+We are inspired by the vibrancy and range of contemporary poetry, hip hop, and spoken word from Scotland, the UK, and further afield.
 Our aim is to not only give poetry a new platform, but to create an environment where all variations of this vital artform are encouraged to grow, evolve and even collide.
-We want to boundary-bend and explore fresh, inventive ways to bring poetry and audiences together by challenging perceptions of what poetry is and how it can be enjoyed.
+We want to explore fresh, inventive ways to bring poetry and audiences together by challenging perceptions of what poetry is and how it can be enjoyed.

 'At Eighty', the late great Edwin Morgan’s unforgettable poem, is our namesake.
 The work is forward-looking and progressive; it encapsulates his persistent, indefatigable curiosity for the unknown, whatever it holds, come what may.
 Launched in the centenary year of Edwin’s birth, one of the most difficult and unpredictable of recent times, our project pays homage to his inestimable contribution to poetry and to his restless pioneering spirit.

 Poetry, whether political, personal or lyrical, whether it's written, performed, rapped, sung or signed, has been growing its audience at an unprecedented rate over the last decade.
-Especially now, it remains starkly apparent that we need the arts - for solace, for expression, for community, for resistance, for fun.
-So, despite the challenging circumstances, or maybe because of them, we're pushing our boat out on 15-17 October 2021, keeping with the COVID-19 regulations in place.
-Born out of a time of turbulence, the festival team, venue, founders and friends will continue to manage our festival in a safe and agile way.
-Read more about our protocols here.
+We need the arts as much as we ever have - for solace, for expression, for community, for resistance, for fun.
+Born out of a time of turbulence, the festival team, venue, founders and friends will keep finding fresh and inventive ways to present poetry, whatever the seas.

-After a decade of directing festivals and events programs in Beijing and Melbourne, Jenny Niven spent 2014-2019 as head of literature at Creative Scotland.
-She brings to the table both an appetite and a vision for a new, progressive, festival model which is celebratory and inclusive.
+Jenny Niven has produced and directed festivals and events programs, mainly in literature, in Beijing, Melbourne and Edinburgh.
+She was previously Head of Literature at Creative Scotland and Acting Director at the Edinburgh International Book Festival.
+She is currently Executive Producer on the epic programme of sowing and growing, Dandelion, and Chair of Literature Alliance Scotland.
 Perennially interested in the ideas which are fueling, inspiring and troubling our writers and thinkers, she is interested in new ways to have public conversations which centre the arts and creative thinking, to spread the word about Scotland’s brilliant writing, and to bring new poets and their ideas to our shores.

 Julie Amphlett started her career as an auditor and accountant and has come to specialise in charity accounting.
 Since leaving auditing fifteen years ago, she has been a theatre technician, venue manager, managed the Live Literature Fund at the Scottish Book Trust, and was Head of Operations and Finance at Edinburgh International Book Festival for five years.
 As a strong problem solver, Julie thrives in finding creative financial and operational solutions and enables artists and producers to make their visions a reality.